Beaches in Forster and Taree

 At the entrance of Wallis Lake, Forster’s Main Beach stretches from the Forster Breakwall to the Forster Ocean Baths.
 Sheltered by Bennetts Head, this beach is also the starting point for the Bicentennial Walk, which leads to One Mile Beach.
 A short walk is Pebbly Beach, a popular location for snorkelling.

-- Burgess Beach, a secluded beach cove framed by beautiful Cape Hawke
+- Burgess Beach, a secluded cove framed by beautiful Cape Hawke

-- Seven Mile Beach, stretching south from Cape Hawke to Booti Hill and the Ruins, a great spot for fishing and surfing.
+- the remote Seven Mile Beach, a great spot for surfing and fishing

 Forster’s coastline also encompasses some of the most beautiful, quiet and varied surf locations in northern NSW.
 When the swell is large, head to the rock reef break known as Haydon's Rock, located at the southern end of Forster’s Main Beach.